chameleon20/chameleon20.github.io/_pages/about.md

   - /about.html
 ---

+Hi,
-Welcome to my personal website, powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub pages](https://pages.github.com)!
+I'm S&#248;ren and this is my personal website, powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub pages](https://pages.github.com)!

 <!--- A data-driven personal website
 ======